What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Lastly, in the channel model, an outside agency or partner sells your product for you.
 This is hard to build, as the people can be difficult to recruit and educate on the benefits of your product.
 They are also often less motivated to sell than your own sales team would be.

-However, this is a cheap model, because you don’t need to pay a sales team of your own.
-It works best with a product that matches the partner’s interest.
+However, this is a cheaper model because you don’t need always to pay a sales team of your own.
+I find that it works best with a product that matches the partner’s interest.
 For example, if you sell phone cases, you might want to find partners selling related products, like Best Buy or Apple.

 Free Product Go-to-Market Kit